joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6921899/2025/12/27/patriots-mack-hollins-injured-reserve/

 **On this day 25 years ago, Mario Lemieux stated his case as only he could**\
 `Lemieux's return to the NHL on Dec.
-27, 2000, after a nearly four years away from the game, may have changed his legacy.`\
+27, 2000, after nearly four years away from the game, may have changed his legacy.`\
 https://nytimes.com/athletic/6921315/2025/12/27/mario-lemieux-penguins-nhl-legacy/

 **Raiders' Maxx Crosby expected to need knee surgery: Source**\